© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn-y-Gadfa Stone Rows and Cists is a scheduled monument protected by Cadw under reference DE094.
 View the official record →

-Cefn-y-Gadfa Stone Rows and Cists is a Bronze Age funerary monument located in Denbighshire, Wales, comprising stone rows and burial cists that reflect the ritual and religious practices of prehistoric communities.
+Cefn-y-Gadfa Stone Rows and Cists is a Bronze Age funerary and ritual monument complex located in Denbighshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE094.

 Cefn-y-Gadfa Stone Rows and Cists dates from the prehistoric period, and is classified as a cist burial.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn-y-Gadfa Stone Rows and Cists is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE094.